 2. Work with a responsive layout

 In late 2015, mobile web traffic took over desktop traffic for the first time, and has been growing in use ever since.
 What does this mean for your business?
 In basic terms, your website needs to be responsive to be successful.
 This can be achieved through a mobile-first approach and a layout that looks good across all devices.
 Want to make sure your website is working as it should for mobile?
-Use responsivedesignchecker.com to check for yourself.
+There are many responsive site checkers, which are free.
+A great one to try is responsivedesignchecker.com.

 3. Add an SSL certificate